Beverly Hills, California: Downtown Beverly Hills

-South of Wilshire

-South Beverly Drive, i.e. south of Wilshire Blvd., is another dining and shopping hub.
+South Beverly Drive, i.e. south of Wilshire Boulevard, is another dining and shopping hub.

 Houses south of Wilshire Boulevard have more urban square and rectangular lots, in general smaller than those to the north.
 There are also more apartment buildings south of Wilshire Boulevard than anywhere else in Beverly Hills.

+West Gateway

+The city's West Gateway on Wilshire Blvd. borders the Los Angeles Country Club.
+The gateway features a hospitality complex consisting of The Beverly Hilton, Waldorf Astoria Beverly Hills, and the currently under-construction One Beverly Hills.
+This development will include the tallest tower in Beverly Hills.
+Across from this complex is one of the city's elementary schools, El Rodeo.

+South East

+The South East is anchored by La Cienega Park, a large park that includes city tennis court complex, baseball field, and soccer fields.
+The region includes the historic Saban Theater as well as the "Restaurant Row" corridor of La Cienega, including Lawry's, Stinking Rose, and Matsuhisa.
+It also includes a corridor of medical buildings and office tower, including the Flynt Building, the 99 La Cienega Medical building, and the 240 Medical building.
+South East Beverly Hills is the site of one of the two Metro D Line stations in the city, the Wilshire/La Cienega station, expected to open in 2025.
+The area is just south of the Beverly Center and Cedars-Sinai.

 Beverly Hills adjacent

 Beverly Hills Post Office (BHPO) is the name given to a section directly north of the Beverly Hills city limits that lies within the 90210 ZIP code, assigned to the Beverly Hills Post Office, but is part of the City of Los Angeles.

 Along with the Los Angeles communities of Bel-Air and Brentwood, Beverly Hills is one of the "Three Bs", a wealthy area in the Los Angeles Westside.

 Climate

 Beverly Hills has a warm Mediterranean climate and receives an average 15 in of rain per year.
 Summers are marked by warm to hot temperatures with very little wind, while winters are mild to moderate, with occasional rain alternating with periods of Santa Ana winds.
 Measurable snowfall has been recorded only in 1882, 1922, 1932, 1949 and 1958.